 September 4 – October 14, 2017

 David Hess started assembling life-size sculptures of assault rifles from what he calls “rescued” objects – ranging from an old black sneaker and vintage turquoise sewing machine, to a raggedy crutch and pink Barbie bike frame – decades ago, increasing his pace of production following the Sandy Hook Elementary School shootings in 2012.
 While he has been showing some of the works since 2015, Gun Show at UMBC is the first display of over 100 sculptures.
-Of these, the artist will make 12 available as a “study set” during special hands-on, discussion-based programs.
+Of these, the artist made 12 available as a “study set” during a special hands-on, discussion-based program.

 Hess aims for this project to foster dialogue about one of the most volatile issues of our time – guns, who should or should not own them, whether or not to legislate them, ramifications of their use or misuse, and how issues of race, class, gender identity, and age impact every aspect of these questions.

 Dr. Kathy O’Dell, curator of Gun Show, offered “free hour” gallery talks on the dates listed below.
 No RSVP was required.
 Visitors could just show up as close to noon as possible.
 Those wishing to arrange a time outside those listed for Dr. O’Dell to speak with a class or a group could email her at email@example.com.

 October 5, 2017, 4:00 PM, CADVC and Fine Arts Amphitheatre